 When making a stage 2 complaint, please explain why you are dissatisfied and what you expect from the review.

 We aim to reply within 20 working days.
 If we require longer we will let you know.
-Due to the current national lockdown some complaints are taking longer than usual and we will endeavour to respond as soon as possible.

 Contact information for stage 2 complaints only

 Email: [email protected].

 Write to the Complaints Team, Finance & Resources, Westminster City Council, 16th Floor City Hall, 64 Victoria Street, London SW1E 6QP.

 Complaining to the Local Government Ombudsman

 If you’re unhappy with the way that we have handled your stage 1 and stage 2 complaints, you can contact the Local Government Ombudsman.
 This is an independent national service that investigate complaints against councils.